Book Now

 Doctor Roya’s four metropolitan New York locations – in Manhattan, Queens, and Long Island – offer a range of tests and services such as DOT physical, for example, to help busy executives.
 Each is designed to assess their current health and access strategies to maintain their wellbeing and prolong their productive year.

-With her cutting-edge lab and radiological testing, Doctor Roya can quickly and accurately diagnose conditions that could need urgent care and are often prevalent in and exacerbated by busy lifestyles.
+With her cutting-edge lab and radiological testing, Doctor Roya Jafari Hasad can quickly and accurately diagnose conditions that could need urgent care and are often prevalent in and exacerbated by busy lifestyles.
 The executive health program includes a thorough full-body blueprint to promote nutrition, fitness, and stress management.

 What is an executive physical exam?